-At the local level, the Chamber supports development of a comprehensive tax strategy that:
+Resource Allocation:

-- Carefully considers all available revenue options and then implements the appropriate options, at the appropriate levels, to meet the County's resource needs; - Implements a stringent business-like analysis of all County programs and service levels, to effectively align the investment of limited business and residential taxpayer resources with those government operations that serve the most vital interests of the County; - Assesses all proposed tax policies against the potential impact on Loudoun's economic competitiveness and quality of life, not just on the revenues that are anticipated; and
+The Chamber supports the alignment of business and residential taxpayer resources with government operations that serve the most vital interests of the County;

-The Chamber opposes existing and proposed tax policies that have or will have a demonstrably adverse impact on net business and job growth.

-At the state level, the Chamber supports:
+Tax Policy:

+The Chamber supports comprehensive tax policies that positively impact Loudoun's economic competitiveness and quality of life, not just on the revenues that are anticipated and substantive reform of Virginia's entire tax system to more closely align the source of the Commonwealth's tax revenues with the spending priorities of state and local governments;

+Local Rebate:

+The Chamber supports investment in essential infrastructure via a rebate of a percentage of the state individual income tax back to the locality from which it was collected.

+High Growth Area Investment:

-- Substantive reform of Virginia's entire tax system to more closely align the source of the Commonwealth's tax revenues with the spending priorities of state and local governments; - Investment in essential infrastructure that is critical to the economic health of the revenueproducing regions in Virginia, including specific support for a rebate of a percentage of the state individual income tax back to the locality from which it was collected to help address this needed investment; - Additional state funding, as available, being allocated towards economic development; - Access to more diversified streams of revenue for high growth areas, like Loudoun County, to support the increased costs associated with that growth, such as building new schools and roads, and paying the salaries of teachers and public safety personnel; - Business-friendly tax policy that considers policies in other states, to enhance Virginia's competitiveness in national and international markets; and - Full consideration of the overall economic impact of a business or industry's presence in Virginia prior to awarding or removing any business sales tax exemption, as well as before considering any other significant change to business tax policy.
+The Chamber supports additional state investment in economic development for high growth areas and to support the increased capital costs associated with that growth.
+The Chamber supports business-friendly tax policy that considers policies in other states, to enhance Virginia's competitiveness in national and international markets and the use of business sales tax exemption and strongly urges the full consideration of the overall economic impact of a business or industry's presence in Virginia prior to any business sales tax exemption, as well as before considering any other significant change to business tax policy.

+Economic Protection: